 - Create a long-term sustainable plan for local forest resources that egnerates benefits for the people and communities of the Lower North Thompson Valley

 - Preserve ownership of local natural resources, promoting self determination for our communities

 - Create sustainable employment, new business opportunities and investment

 - Provide long-term opportunities for achieving a range of community objectives, including: skills training, forest related education, and social, environmental, and economic benefits

 Benefits of a long-term community forest license

-- Profits provide revenue for much needed community enhancement within each of the participating areas by providing grants to not for profit organizations, scholarships and bursaries for graduating students
+- Profits provide revenue for much needed community enhancement within each of the participating areas by providing grants to not for profit organisations, scholarships and bursaries for graduating students

 - To attract Value-added industry to the area by securing a steady supply of fiber at a fair market price